 If you’ve come along with a list of questions in mind and they are dealt with before you get the chance to ask them, you may be able to find a way to refocus or rephrase them so that you’re asking for additional details.
 If your interviewer asks, ‘Do you have any questions for us?’ you can acknowledge that some of the subjects you had questions about have been tackled during the course of the interview, and then reframe your questions in a way that approaches the information from a fresh angle.

 Other opportunities to ask questions

 You may also have the chance to talk to other members of the company outside the formal interview.
-You might be introduced to a recent graduate recruit to have a chat about his or her job, taken on a tour round the building or joined by other team members for lunch.
+You might be introduced to a recent graduate recruit to have a chat about his or her job, be taken on a tour round the building or joined by other team members for lunch.
+If your interview is held virtually, you may be able to connect with a potential future colleague through LinkedIn.
 This can be a good opportunity to find out more about the employer.
-Listen carefully and ask questions when appropriate, which could include:
+Listen to/read what they have to say carefully and ask questions when appropriate, which could include:

 - ‘What job do you do?’

 - ‘What type of products/projects/cases do you work on?’

 - ‘Have you been with the company long?’